In this section

 What are the arteries of the chest, neck and brain?

 Blood is carried to the brain through blood vessels called arteries.
 Arteries are defined as blood vessels that carry blood away from the heart to deliver oxygenated blood to the tissues of the body.
 Blood is initially pumped from the heart into the aorta, the body's biggest artery.
 It then travels up to the brain through smaller branching arteries.
-The first branch off of the aortic arch is the innominate artery (also called the brachiocephalic artery), which provides blood to the right side of the head and neck.
+The first branch off of the aorta is the innominate artery (also called the brachiocephalic artery), which provides blood to the right side of the head and neck.
 The innominate artery immediately branches into the right subclavian artery and right common carotid artery.
 The second branch off of the aorta is the left common carotid artery.
 The third branch off of the aorta is the left subclavian artery.

 |Figure 4: Major arteries of the head, neck, and brain|